-CONTRAINDICATIONS
+2 CONTRAINDICATIONS

 - Patients with known hypersensitivity to rivastigmine, to other carbamate derivatives or to the excipients of the formulation.
-For a complete listing, see the Dosage Forms, Composition and Packaging section of the product monograph. - Patients with severe liver impairment since rivastigmine has not been studied in this population. - Patients with previous history of application site reactions with rivastigmine transdermal patch suggestive of allergic contact dermatitis or other severe skin reactions (e.g., allergic dermatitis (disseminated), Stevens-Johnson syndrome) with rivastigmine, oral or transdermal patch (see WARNINGS AND PRECAUTIONS, Skin).
+For a complete listing, see the 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING. - Patients with severe liver impairment since rivastigmine has not been studied in this population. - Patients with previous history of application site reactions with rivastigmine transdermal patch suggestive of allergic contact dermatitis or other severe skin reactions (e.g., allergic dermatitis (disseminated), Stevens-Johnson syndrome) with rivastigmine, oral or transdermal patch (see 7 WARNINGS AND PRECAUTIONS, Skin). - Patients with history of QT prolongation and/or torsade de pointes, including congenital long QT syndromes, history of cardiac arrhythmias (see 7 WARNINGS AND PRECAUTIONS and 9 DRUG INTERACTIONS).